webclinic017/volstreet/README.md

-This is an algo trading package built mainly for trading in the Indian stock market.
+This is an algo trading package built for trading in the Indian stock market.
 It is built on top of Angel One's SmartAPI.